Namak Para Recipe (Namak Pare)

 - Make a stiff dough that is not too sticky or dry and crumbly.

-- Roll the dough thin for even cooking when frying.
+- Roll the dough medium thick for even cooking when frying.
 Roll it too thick and you won’t get the crispiness.
-Besides the biscuits will lose their crunchy and crispy texture in a few days.
+Besides the nama para will lose their crunchy and crispy texture in a few days.

-- Fry on medium or medium high heat to ensure it remains crispy and well-cooked inside.
-Low heat frying will turn the biscuits into rocks.
+- Fry on medium heat to ensure it remains crispy and well-cooked inside.
+Low heat frying will turn them into rocks and too high will brown them without cooking inside.

 - Use unbleached and organic refined flour or maida instead of wheat flour.